 Career counselling appointments

-AUT’s University Career Services offer individual career counselling to help you explore your career options and support you with your career decision making.
+The AUT Employability and Careers team offers individual career counselling to help you explore your career options and support you with your career decision making.

 New to AUT?